Omni La Mansion del Rio Hotel

 If you are unable to book a room, please give us a call at 888-465-6010 for assistance.

 The weather in San Antonio during the month of April is generally very pleasant.
-The average temperature reaches a high of about 82° during the day and 60° in the evenings.
-It is no wonder that April is considered one of the best months to visit San Antonio.
+The average temperature reaches a high of about 81° during the day and high 50s in the evenings.

 Airport and Ground Transportation